 Bradley pushed back his chair from his laptop with a look of surprise mixed with a healthy dash of “I knew it all along.”
 The past 20+ days had been far from easy.
 At times it looked like they may not be able to pull it off.
 But right there in front of him where the results.
 Their networks were detecting informal settlements with high accuracy rates.
 A few more tweaks and the team knew they could push those numbers even higher.

 To appreciate this, let’s look at the various elements that needed to come together to make this possible.

 Very High Resolution Satellite Images (Private).
-Standing behind Bradley that day was Adrien Muller from the UK Satellite Catapult, another key FDL Europe partner.
-His organization was able to coordinate access to a second source of satellite data.
-Digital Globe is a private satellite company that provides Very High Resolution data (with pixel size up to 30cm x 30cm) to companies and organizations around the world.
-With this higher definition, the team could build a second neural network led by Patrick that would be able see the ground “texture” much more clearly and recognize the tightly packed structures that typify informal settlements.
+Standing behind Bradley that day was Adrien Muller from the UK Satellite Catapult, another FDL Europe partner.
+His organisation was able to coordinate access to a second source of satellite data.
+Digital Globe is a private satellite company that provides Very High Resolution data (with pixel size down to 30cm x 30cm) to companies and organisations around the world.
+With this higher definition, the team could build a second neural network led by Patrick that would be able see the ground “texture” much more clearly and recognise the tightly packed structures that typify informal settlements.

 What is Training Data and Test Data?:

 If you were going to “train” a neural network to be able to tell the difference between a cat and a dog, you would need to show the network a large number of pictures already labeled as either a “cat” or a “dog.”

 Once the network was able to understand differences between these groups, you could then start showing it unlabeled pictures and it would then be able to predict whether or not the unlabeled image was more likely a dog or a cat.
 This same concept applies for a neural network looking to understand the difference between an informal settlement and a formal settlement - or for that matter anything else that isn’t an informal settlement.
 The more “training” data the team could get access to, the more confident they could be in their predictions.